Cosmopolitan, convenient ‘science,’ and the perpetuation of the white = beauty myth

 These are the findings of Dr. Julian De Silva, a London-based facial cosmetic surgeon.

 Listen, I’m not here to knock anyone’s legit hustle, as long as it doesn’t come at the expense of anyone else’s dignity.
-As that sage of our times, Son of Baldwin once said:
+As that sage of our times, Son of Baldwin reminded us:

 This is not about Dr. Julian De Silva’s business (cosmetic and plastic surgery), but about his assignation of a one-size-fits-all beauty standard to the entire world (!!!) based on Greek facial features.